Community Food and Wellness Initiative

 Funded through a grant from the Harry C. Moores Foundation, MTSO’s Community Food and Wellness Initiative is an educational program that engages Central Ohio churches and community groups on the topics of food and wellness.

-We have eight primary objectives.
+We have seven primary objectives

 Through the Community Food and Wellness Initiative, we aim to: